Kong/docs.konghq.com/app/konnect/getting-started/configure-data-plane-node.md

 Set up your first data plane node through the [{{site.konnect_short_name}} Gateway Manager](/konnect/gateway-manager).

-At this time, the only type available is a {{site.base_gateway}}
-data plane.

-{{site.base_gateway}} data plane nodes proxy service traffic.
+Data plane nodes proxy service traffic.
 With
-{{site.konnect_saas}} working as the control plane, a data plane node doesn't need a database to store configuration data.
-Instead, configuration is stored in-memory on each node, and you can easily update multiple data planes from one {{site.konnect_short_name}} account with a few clicks.
+{{site.konnect_saas}} working as the control plane, the data plane doesn't need a database to store configuration data.
+Instead, configurations are stored in-memory on each data plane.

 {:.note}
-> **Note:** Kong does not host data plane nodes.
+> **Note:** {{site.konnect_short_name}} does not host data plane nodes.
 You must install and host your own data plane nodes.

 ## Prerequisites